Robert Huntington

-Life
+Early life and education

-He was second son of the Rev. Robert Huntington, curate of Deerhurst in Gloucestershire, born in February 1636–7.
-His father was vicar of the adjoining parish of Leigh from 1648 until his death in 1664.
+He was the second son of the Rev. Robert Huntington, curate of Deerhurst in Gloucestershire, born in February 1637.
+His father was vicar of the adjoining parish of Leigh from 1648 until he died in 1664.
 Robert was educated at Bristol Grammar School, and in 1652 was admitted portionist at Merton College, Oxford, graduating B.A. on 9 March 1658, and M.A. on 21 Jan.
 1662–3.
 As soon as the statutes of the college would allow, he was elected to a fellowship; he signed the decree of 1660, condemning all the proceedings of convocation under the commonwealth, and his possession of its emoluments was undisturbed.

-At Oxford he applied himself to the study of oriental languages, and on the return of Robert Frampton he applied for his post of chaplain to the Levant Company at Aleppo, and was elected on 1 August 1670.
-In the following month he sailed, and arrived there in January 1671.
+At Oxford, he applied himself to the study of oriental languages, and on the return of Robert Frampton he applied for his post of chaplain to the Levant Company at Aleppo and was elected on 1 August 1670.
+In the following month, he sailed and arrived there in January 1671.
 Huntington remained in the Eastern Mediterranean for more than ten years, paying visits to Palestine, Cyprus, and Egypt, and acquiring rare manuscripts.
 His chief correspondents in England were Narcissus Marsh, John Fell, Edward Pocock, and Edward Bernard, and he made many purchases for Marsh and Fell.
 With the Samaritans of Nablus he began in 1671 a correspondence which was kept up between English and Samaritan scholars for many years.
 Henry Teonge visited Aleppo in 1676 and recorded Huntington's life there in his diary.